Sam Myhrman: Career

 Myhrman graduated from the Military Academy Karlberg in 1935 and was commissioned as an officer in Svea Logistic Corps the same year with the rank of second lieutenant.
 He transferred to the Swedish Air Force where he was promoted to lieutenant in 1937 and to captain in 1942.
 He then attended the Royal Swedish Air Force Staff College and conducted staff service from 1942 to 1945 and the Royal Air Force Staff College from 1945 to 1946.
 Myhrman was appointed teacher at the Royal Swedish Air Force Staff College in 1946 and was promoted to major in 1948.

 Myhrman was appointed head of the Air Staff's Operations Department in 1949 and was promoted to lieutenant colonel in 1952 and appointed teacher at the Swedish National Defence College the same year.
 He was promoted to colonel in 1955 and served as an expert in the 1955 Defense Committee (1955 års försvarsberedning).
 In 1956 he was appointed Vice Chief of the Defence Staff and head of Section I. Myhrman then served as head of department in the 1957 Defense Investigations.
 In 1960, Myhrman was appointed head of the Swedish National Defence College and two years later he was promoted to major general.
 From 1964 until his death, Myhrman was head of the Quartermaster Administration of the Swedish Armed Forces.
 In his capacity as head of the Quartermaster Administration, he was also a member of the Administration Board of the Swedish Armed Forces.

 Personal life

 In 1938, Myhrman married Agneta Ljungberg (1917–1980), the daughter of captain Carl Ljungberg and Sigrid Hult.
-Myhrman and his wife are buried in Lidingö Cemetery.

 Death

 Myhrman died on 3 February 1965 in Lidingö Parish, Stockholm County, Sweden.
+Myhrman and his wife are buried in Lidingö Cemetery.